Landes (department)

 Landes (/fr/; Lanas /oc/; Landak) is a department in the Nouvelle-Aquitaine region, Southwestern France, with a long coastline on the Atlantic Ocean to the west.
 It also borders Gers to the east, Pyrénées-Atlantiques to the south, Lot-et-Garonne to the north-east, and Gironde to the north.
-Located on the Atlantic coast, it had a population of 413,690 as of 2019.
+Located on the Atlantic coast, it had a population of 433,570 as of 2023.
 Its prefecture is Mont-de-Marsan.

 The department is the second-largest department in France and it covers the Forest of Landes.
 The southwestern part of the department is part of the wider conurbation of Biarritz and Bayonne across the Pyrénées-Atlantique border.

 History

 Landes is one of the original 83 departments that were created during the French Revolution on 4 March 1790.
 It was created from parts of the provinces of Guyenne and Gascony.

 During the first part of the 19th century, large parts of the department were covered with poorly drained heathland (lande); this is the origin of the department's name.
 The vegetation covered rich soil and was periodically burned off, leaving excellent pasturage for sheep, which around 1850 are thought to have numbered between 900,000 and 1,000,000 in this area.
 The sheep were managed by shepherds who moved around on stilts and became proficient at covering long distances in boggy conditions after rain.
 Most of the sheep departed during the second half of the nineteenth century when systematic development of large pine plantations transformed the landscape and the local economy.

-One of the most famous citizens of the Landes was the 19th-century French economist Frédéric Bastiat.
+One of the most famous individuals closely related to Landes was the 19th-century French economist Frédéric Bastiat.

 The Nobel Prize–winning novelist François Mauriac set his novels in the Landes.